Sir James Ashe, 2nd Baronet: Career

 Ashe entered Parliament in 1701, sitting as a Member of Parliament (MP) for Downton, the constituency his father has represented before, until 1705.
 A year later, Ashe was appointed High Sheriff of Wiltshire.
 He stood for Downton again in 1708, however unsuccessfully.

 Family

 In 1698 against his mother's will, he married his cousin Elizabeth Bowyer, daughter of Sir Edmund Bowyer and had by her four daughters and a son.
 From 1709 they lived separately, but were not divorced.
 Ashe died intestate at his seat at Twickenham Meadows and was buried at St Margaret's Church, Halstead, Kent.
 His son having predeceased him, the baronetcy became extinct with Ashe's death.
-His only surviving daughter, Martha, inherited his estate, and, as a condition of the succession, her husband Joseph Windham – who also eventually became MP for Downton – took on her surname of Ashe in addition to his own by Act of Parliament.
+His only surviving daughter, Martha, inherited his estate, and, as a condition of the succession, her husband Joseph Windham – who also eventually became MP for Downton – took on her surname of Ashe in addition to his own by Act of Parliament (7 Geo.
+2. c.
+18).